Georgios Athanasiadis (footballer, born 1993)

-Georgios Athanasiadis (Γεώργιος Αθανασιάδης; born 7 April 1993) is a Greek professional footballer who plays as a goalkeeper for Super League club Aris.
+Georgios Athanasiadis (Γεώργιος Αθανασιάδης; born 7 April 1993) is a Greek professional footballer who plays as a goalkeeper for Super League club Iraklis.
 He has also played for the Greece national team.

 Club career

 Asteras Tripolis

 On 29 June 2016, Asteras Tripolis officially announced the signing of Athanasiadis on a three-year deal.

 AEK Athens

 On 13 June 2019, AEK Athens confirmed the signing of the Greek goalkeeper, with his contract running until the summer of 2023.
 Athanasiadis made his debut vs Zorya Lugansk on 26/11/2020, where AEK lost 0–3 after staying with 10 men.
 During the 2020–21 season he shared the goalkeeper position with Tsintotas and AEK managed to clinch a spot in the Conference league Qualifiers, by clinching 4th place 3 match days before the end of the season.
 Athanasiadis won the Super League on 14/5/2023 when he started and kept a clean in AEK Athens' 4–0 victory over Volos.
 Athanasiadis was subbed in the game vs Marseille in Velodrome after starting goalkeeper Cican Stankovic received a red card and caused a penalty in the second half.
 The score at the time was 1-1 but AEK went on to lose 3-1.
 He also played another two Europa League games vs Marseille and Ajax, but AEK finished 4th in the group stage.
 Athanasiadis kept a clean sheet vs Aris on 4/12/2023, helping AEK clinch a tight 1-0 victory.
 However in the summer transfer window of 2024-25 season, with the arrival of Alberto Brignoli and Thomas Strakosha, him along with his fellow goalkeeper, Cican Stankovic were sidelined and were asked to find another team for them to play for.